Product Marketing Manager

 Gnosis Builders

-Go-to-Market Leadership — Decentralised Infrastructure
+Go-to-Market Leadership, Decentralised Infrastructure

-Gnosis Chain → 3rd largest by validator count
+Gnosis Chain → 3rd largest

 Context & Problem